alovajs/alovajs.github.io/docs/tutorial/03-cache/06-controlled-cache.md

 ## Notes

 When used in usehooks, throwing an error in the `localCache` function will trigger `onError`.
 When a request is made directly using a method instance, a promise instance with a reject status will be returned.

+## 🎉Basic usage has completed

+congratulations!
+Until now, you have completed the basic usage of alova, and can meet daily project practice.
+You can choose what to study next.

+import NavCard from '@site/src/components/NavCard';

+<NavCard list={[
+{
+title: 'Advanced usage',
+desc: 'Use alova more deeply to help you solve more difficult problems quickly',
+link: '/category/advanced'
+},
+{
+title: 'Request strategy modules',
+desc: 'Learn how to use alova\'s request strategy module, let you easily deal with various request scenarios',
+link: '/category/strategy'
+},
+{
+title: 'Best practice',
+desc: 'Alova usage tips summarized through practice',
+link: '/category/best-practice'
+}
+]}></NavCard>